-• The implementation of the recommendations of the terrestrial biodiversity specialist given in Section 17.2, 17.3 and 17.4 and the recommendations of the geotechnical specialist given in Section 17.9 will help to prevent the proposed development from causing any significant ecological impacts.
+- The implementation of the recommendations of the terrestrial biodiversity specialist given in Section 17.2 and and the recommendations of the aquatic biodiversity specialist given in Section 17.7 together with all the other mitigation measures in this EMPr will help to prevent the proposed development from causing any significant ecological impacts. - The Applicant must implement a rehabilitation programme that the competent authority and CapeNature have in writing confirmed is satisfactory.
+The rehabilitation programme must be implemented until the Applicant has obtained a letter from CapeNature confirming that the the results of the rehabilitation programme are satisfactory.